Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

 Signs & Symptoms of Lower Back Stiffness

-- Stiffness and pain upon waking
+Stiffness and pain upon waking

-- Lack of muscle flexibility
+Reduced muscle flexibility

-- Lack of joint mobility
+Limited joint mobility

 3. Postural Lower Back Pain